SunmayaBasnet/SunmayaBasnet/README.md

-- 👋 Hi, I’m @SunmayaBasnet
+- 👋 Hi, How Can I help you?
-- 👀 I’m interested in full-stack development and machine learning
-- 🌱 I’m currently learning javascript and python.

 <!---
 SunmayaBasnet/SunmayaBasnet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.